Laz4rz/leetcode/README.md

 So what can we do to make it better?
 One approach is to first sort the array (ie. with quicksort with time complexity $n\log n$) and then iterating just once, comparing subsequent elements.
 The total time complexity for this would be $O(n\log n + n)=O(n\log n)$ Remember?
 We talked in 53. that only the dominant terms matter in big O notation, that's why we only got the $n\log n$ part in final time complexity.

+Learning how quicksort works is a typical journey in understanding any algorithm — you have to eyeball it, play with it, and magically it clicks.
+In general you pick the last element, sort the array in regard to this element so that it's placed in a correct spot, having smaller values to the left and greater values to the right.
+Then you recursively do that with the values on the left and values on the right, skipping the one element you placed correctly in the first function call.
+A good, slow animation is here: https://www.youtube.com/watch?v=Vtckgz38QHs&t=318s.

+Example of quicksort implementation is in `quicksort.py`.
+Tried on 100 random arrays of length 100, with ints between 0, and 100 it yields an average of 647.01 operations.
+Which is in the ballpark of expected $O(n \log n)$ as it would yield $700$ operations.
+Reminder that for worst case scenario, when the partitions quicksort creates while sorting, are heavily unbalanced, the complexity can grow up to $O(n^2)$.

+As we set to really make an example of these learning problems, we have to show the $O(n\log n)$ time complexity of quicksort.